-This Statement describes the actions taken by Upwork Inc. and its subsidiaries (“Upwork,” “we” or “our”) to prevent modern slavery and human trafficking in our operations and our supply chains pursuant to the UK Modern Slavery Act 2015 and the Australian Modern Slavery Act 2018.
+This Statement describes the actions taken by Upwork Inc. and its subsidiaries (“Upwork,” “we” or “our”) during the fiscal year ended December 31, 2024 (the “Reporting Period”) to prevent modern slavery and human trafficking in our operations and our supply chains pursuant to the UK Modern Slavery Act 2015 and the Australian Modern Slavery Act 2018.
+In order to prepare this statement, Upwork Inc. consulted with the entities that it owns or controls.

 Upwork provides an online marketplace that enables businesses to connect with independent professionals and agencies for all their hiring and remote work needs.
 On Upwork, talent markets their services directly to prospective clients.
 Businesses and professionals use Upwork for remote, knowledge-based work, and payments must be made through the platform.